ChernayaAnastasia/News-classification/README.md

 # Russian News classification
-Multiclass classification project.
+Multiclass text classification project.
 Predicting news topics.

 ## Data
 The data for the project was collected from the Russian news website ria.ru using Selenium and Beautiful Soup libraries.